Schedule

 Your dentist at Aspen Dental will let you know what’s best based on your needs.

 The goal is to catch issues early and protect your smile long-term.
-Most dental plans cover two cleanings a year, but if you need more visits, your dental care team will walk you through costs and insurance details so there are no surprises.
+Most dental plans cover two cleanings a year, but if you need more visits, your Aspen Dental care team will walk you through costs and insurance details.

 Patients report minimal discomfort.
 You might feel a little pressure or mild sensitivity—especially if your gums are inflamed—but we strive to make your visit as comfortable as possible.